zentus/hilink-modem/readme.md

 Returns a `Promise`

-Make a request to the HiLink API, with tokens provided
+Make a custom request to the HiLink API, with tokens provided.

+If you use this to write a method not covered by this package, feel free to make a PR!

 ```javascript
 modem.apiRequest('/sms/sms-count').then(console.log)